microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/chatmessage-list-hostedcontents.md

 }
 ```

-### <a name="example-2-list-hosted-content-for-reply-to-a-channel-message"></a>Exemplo 2: Listar conteúdo hospedado para resposta a uma mensagem de canal
+### <a name="example-2-list-hosted-content-for-reply-to-a-channel-message"></a>Exemplo 2: Listar conteúdo hospedado para responder a uma mensagem de canal

 #### <a name="request"></a>Solicitação